 • People say that my kitchen looks like it’s never been used.
 That’s because it hasn’t.

-• I took so much MDMA in my late teens that my body became immune to it.
+• I used to take so much MDMA in my late teens that it eventually stopped working.
 Now, my only ‘drug’ is wine.

-• Amongst other things, I’ve been called the Ferrari, James Bond, Gordon Ramsay, Chuck Norris, king, and dominatrix of coaching…
+• Among other things, I’ve been called the Ferrari, James Bond, Gordon Ramsay, Chuck Norris, king, and dominatrix of coaching…

 • Three of my clients got married as a direct result of our work together, but to my mother’s despair, I have no plans to start a family myself.

-• I know very little or nothing about most things, but I know a few things exceptionally well: people, personal development, and the psychology of success and winning.
+• I know very little or nothing about most things, but I know a few things exceptionally well: people, the field of personal development, male-female dynamics, and the psychology of success and winning.

 • Despite my often irreverent humour and overall political incorrectness, I’m a pacifist and feminist, and I feel very strongly about racial equality, sexual orientation equality, religious equality, and equality, period.

-• If I could have a one-to-one dinner with any eight people I don’t know personally (dead or alive), I would go for Muhammad Ali, David Attenborough, Dave Chappelle, Miles Davis, Ricky Gervais, Barack Obama, Jim Rohn, and Arnold Schwarzenegger.
+• If I could have a one-to-one dinner with any 10 people I don’t know personally (dead or alive), I would go for Muhammad Ali, David Attenborough, Simone Biles, Dave Chappelle, Miles Davis, Ricky Gervais, Seth MacFarlane, Barack Obama, Jim Rohn, and Arnold Schwarzenegger.